AlexeyPanyov/Indoor-navigation-algorithms/docs/step2.rst

    using 8-15 beacons per 1000 square meters.
 -  DO NOT put beacons behind metal objects and/or any other obstacles, otherwise the beacon's usefulness will be tending to zero.
--  Make sure the beacons are unaccessible so that they cannot be moved by unauthorized people.
+-  Make sure the beacons are inaccessible so that they cannot be moved by unauthorized people.

 The following figure demonstrates the optimal settlement of 18 beacons